Words: Gentleman's Journal

 Thirty!
-It’s magnificent age; that spot on the graph when you really should be hitting your stride.
-You’re old enough to have put (most) foolish things aside, and your emotional, financial, professional and physical peaks are starting to coincide.
+It’s a magnificent age, that spot on the graph when you really should be hitting your stride.
+You’re old enough to have put (most) foolish things aside, and your emotional, professional and physical peaks are purring into gear.

 Well, hopefully.
-Because, while you may physically be at your strongest around the age of 30, it’s also the time when the wheels can start to fall off.
-A natural decrease in physical activity can slow your metabolism, while declining testosterone and minor niggles conspire to make the damage less-recoverable.
+Because, though you may physically be at your strongest around 30, it’s also a time when the wheels can start to fall off.
+A decrease in physical activity may occur, while declining testosterone and minor niggles conspire to make the damage less tolerable.

-That’s why it’s the perfect time to give your body a swift MOT, and make sure you’re in good shape for the upcoming decades.
-Below, we’ve whipped up a definitive physical check-list.
-If you can’t manage any of it, work out why, and take the steps to fix it.
+That’s why your late twenties is the perfect time to give your body a swift MOT and make sure you’re in good shape for the coming decades.
+Below, we’ve whipped up a definitive physical checklist.
+If you can’t manage any of it, work out why and take the steps to fix it.
 You’ll thank us when you’re 40.

 Do you sleep with one pillow?

 Be honest, how many are you propping yourself up on?
-If it’s two – or more – it might be a sign that you’re dealing with some kyphosis – excessive curvature of the spine causing a hunching of the back, possibly linked to all the time you spend on your laptop.
+If it’s two – or more – it might be a sign that you’re dealing with some kyphosis – excessive curvature of the spine, which causes a hunching of the back, possibly linked to all the time you spend on your laptop.

-A physical therapist will be able to help, but for the time being set a timer on your phone to ping you every thirty minutes, and use the reminder to stand up, take a couple of deep breaths, and fix your posture before you sit down again.
+A physical therapist will be able to help, but, for the time being, set a timer on your phone to ping you every 30 minutes, and use the reminder to stand up, take a couple of deep breaths, and fix your posture before you sit down again.

 Can you run 5K in under 30 minutes?

-You don’t have to be a cardio machine, but having a decent baseline of cardiovascular fitness is protective against a whole slew of diseases – as well as aiding concentration, brain function and mood.
+You don’t have to be a running machine, but having a decent baseline of cardiovascular fitness is said to be protective against a whole slew of diseases.
+(It’s also meant to be good for aiding concentration, brain function and mood.)

-The ill-effects of running on your knees have been hugely overstated, but if pounding pavement doesn’t appeal – or you aren’t built for it – the rower offers an impact-free, upper-body-inclusive alternative.
+The ill-effects of running on your knees may have been hugely overstated, but if pounding the pavement doesn’t appeal – or you aren’t built for it – the rower offers an upper-body-inclusive alternative.

 Can you balance on one leg (with one eye shut)?

-Try it now: stand on one leg, close your eyes, and count to ten, slowly.
+Try it now: stand on one leg, close an eye, and count to ten, slowly.
 Wait, did you fall over?
-That’s probably a symptom of another injury or imbalance you’ve never quite addressed – a lack of core strength, or even something more serious, like nerve damage or an inner ear disorder.
+That’s probably a symptom of an injury or an imbalance issue you’ve never quite addressed – a lack of core strength, perhaps, or even something more serious, like nerve damage or an inner ear disorder.

 If a bit of basic strength training (and practice) doesn’t fix it, consider getting it checked out.